-Husky Notebook: Things got chippy toward end of Peach Bowl
+Husky Notebook: Things weren’t so Peachy at end of game

-Both sides accused the other of “cheap shots” following the game.
+Both sides accused the other of “cheap shots” following an emotional fourth quarter that saw a few scuffles.

 ATLANTA — Bad blood on the field spilled over into the locker rooms for both teams after the game.